isaguimet/uniDates-script/README.md

 ![Picture of class example](https://github.com/isaguimet/uniDates-script/blob/master/images/courseExample.PNG)

-Before I used to create these dates manually until I decided I no longer wanted to spend time doing this each semester.
+Before, I used to create these dates manually until I decided I no longer wanted to spend time creating all the dates and weeks of a semester every semester.
 So, I decided to automate it with a simple python script.

+## The result

+By using one essential python module, datetime, I was able to solve this problem.
+The script outputs a list of the 14 weeks of the semester (including reading week) with the dates of each week.